jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 ### Loose Ideas

-Automatic optimization, by using temporary variables for the same expression, that can't change as the procedure runs.
+Automatic optimization, by using temporary variables for the same expression, that can't change as the command runs.
 That last element is hard to determine.
 For that it may also be advised to make it just a suggestion.
-Perhaps the temporary variable may still not be put in the source code, after the suggestion has been went along with, but the temporary storage suggestions may be declared at the beginning of the procedure.
+Perhaps the temporary variable may still not be put in the source code, after the suggestion has been went along with, but the temporary storage suggestions may be declared at the beginning of the command.

 -----